UniversalDependencies/UD_Swedish-LinES/README.txt

   - adpositions that introduce a clause have had their dependency changed from 'case' to 'mark'
   - cleft sentences of the form 'EXPL är/var XP som ...' have been reanalyzed so that the head word of XP is annotaded as 'root' while the clause introduced by 'som' is annotated as 'acl:cleft'
   In addition many inconsistencies and errors have been rectified.

+  From version 2.2 to version 2.3
+  English names, esp. of software products, such as Microsoft Office 2002, have been reanalysed so as to agree with the analysis in the English_Lines treebank.
+Found errors in the first parts of all three files have been corrected.

 --- Machine readable metadata ---